pslestang/OCAPy/README.md

 ```

 ### Configuration
 Starting from version **0.2.0** OCAPy is abble to read authentication parameters from an INI configuration file.
-This configuration file is stored in the user's home directory.
+This configuration file is stored in the user's home directory and called **.ocapyrc**
 The configuration is compounded of a main configuration part and one or several profiles part.

 **Full exemple:**